knocklabs/docs/pages/integrations/overview.md

 Section: Integrations
 ---

-You can use Knock to power sophisticated cross-channel notification workflows for your end users, triggered by your application or by events sent to Knock from various customer data platforms like Segment.
+You can use Knock to power sophisticated cross-channel notification workflows for your end users, triggered by your application or by events sent to Knock from various customer data platforms (CDPs) like [Segment](https://segment.com) and [Rudderstack](https://rudderstack.com).

 ## Destination channels